 The problems detected will be categorized as critical, major, minor and maintenance issues.
 Click on the relevant link to view the problem.
-Clicking the 'Show all issues' link will display all the problems in your computer and the color code at the left of each issue indicates the category of the issue.
+Clicking the 'All' at the top will display all the problems in your computer and the color code at the left of each issue indicates the category of the issue.